-- (1) Each Merging Body which is a Company shall submit the merger for approval by a Special Resolution of that Company and, where there is more than one class of Shareholders, for approval by a Special Resolution of a separate meeting of each class. - (2) Notice of each meeting: - (a) shall be accompanied by: - (i) a copy or summary of any merger agreement; - copies of the proposed Article of Association or other constitutional Documents for the Merged Body, or a summary of the principal provisions of those Documents; - (iii) if a summary is supplied under Article 116(2)(a)(i) information as to how a copy of the Document summarised may be inspected by the Shareholders of the Company; - (iv) a copy of the certificates signed under Article 115(5) and 115(6) in respect of that Company; - (v) a statement of the material interests in the merger of the Directors of each Merging Body, and of the persons managing any Merging Body that does not have directors; and - (vi) such further information as a Shareholder would reasonably require to make an informed decision with regard to the merger; and - (b) shall contain sufficient information to alert Shareholders to their right to apply to the Court under Article 117. - (3) A Special Resolution to approve a group merger shall: - (a) provide that the capital accounts of each Merging Body are to be added to the capital accounts of the Merged Body; - (b) specify any changes to the articles of association of the Merged Body that are to take effect on the merger; - (c) state the names and addresses of the persons who are proposed to be the directors of the Merged Body after the merger; and - (d) provide that the shares of each Merging Body are to be cancelled without any repayment of capital. - (4) A merger is approved under this Article when all the Special Resolutions referred to in Article 116(1) have been passed in respect of all the Merging Bodies that are Companies.

-(5) A merger may not be completed unless it is approved under this Article.
+- (1) Each Merging Company shall submit the Merger Agreement for approval by a Special Resolution of that Company and, where there is more than one class of Shareholders, for approval by a Special Resolution of a separate meeting of each class. - (2) Notice of each meeting: - (a) shall be accompanied by: - (i) a copy or summary of any Merger Agreement; - (ii) copies of the proposed Article of Association or other constitutional documents for the Merged Company, or a summary of the principal provisions of those Documents; - (iii) if a summary is supplied under Article 112(2)(a)(i) or (ii), information as to how a copy of the Document summarised may be inspected by the Shareholders of the Company; - (iv) a copy of the certificates signed under Article 111(5) and 111(6) in respect of that Company; - (v) a statement of the material interests in the merger of the Directors of each Merging Company, and of the persons managing any Merging Company that does not have Directors; and - (vi) such further information as a Shareholder would reasonably require to make an informed decision with regard to the merger; and - (b) shall contain sufficient information to alert Shareholders to their right to apply to the Court under Article 114. - (3) A merger is approved under this Article when all the Special Resolutions referred to in Article 112(1) have been passed in respect of all the Merging Companies. - (4) A merger, other than a Group Merger, may not be completed unless it is approved under this Article 112 and a period of twenty eight (28) days has elapsed to allow a Shareholder to exercise its rights under Article 114(1).